artofthesmart/hypertext/_demo/pages/02.readme/default.md

 Note: When `image` or `both` is selected, you'll have an option to upload an image.

-**Subheader** - Boolean.
+**Subheader** - Boolean, default true.
 Selects whether or not to show the site's subheader at the top of the page.
 If true, the user will be presented with the option to enter a subheader.

 Note: This is different from GravCMS's standard site description which is useful for SEO.